-- 1) the name of the model; - 2) the geographical scope of the analysis (regions, countries or different administrative levels); - 3) risk factors included in the model (a default tick-box list reflects the factors defined in the Knowledge Resources module); and - 4) factors' properties (values of interval scale, weight, display options, etc.).
+- 1. the name of the model; - 2. the geographical scope of the analysis (regions, countries or different administrative levels); - 3. risk factors included in the model (a default tick-box list reflects the factors defined in the Knowledge Resources module); and - 4. factors' properties (values of interval scale, weight, display options and so on).

-4.1.3 Operational design4
+4.1.3.
+Operational design